 “Are you still the kid?” he asked as he offered the flask.

 Olive grabbed it, took four large gulps, before heaving as his coughing subsided.
 He handed the flask back with a thank you before scanning the area.
 He could barely see anything past the small flame Trystan was producing from his arrow.
-Several feet away, he could faintly make out Nico, Claire, and Brand standing in a circle.
+Several feet away, he could faintly make out Nico, Claire, and Brandt standing in a circle.

 After inspecting his hand to confirm that the proto-conductor ring was regrettably no longer there, he asked, “What’s going on?”